-The fact that commuter services and Amtrak services intersect at common facilities and on shared tracks inevitably mean delays to any one service will quickly cascade and adversely affect the on-time performance of other rail services.
-With major segments at or near design capacity, all services that utilize the corridor are increasingly susceptible to service disruptions resulting from infrastructure failures.
-Without significant and sustained levels of infrastructure investment, NEC rail services will suffer.
+Commuter and Amtrak services intersect at common facilities and use shared tracks.
+Delays on any one service quickly cascade and adversely affect the on-time performance of other rail services.
+With major segments at or near design capacity, all services that utilize the Corridor are increasingly susceptible to service disruptions resulting from infrastructure failures.
+Without significant and sustained levels of infrastructure investment, the operations of NEC rail services will suffer and its economic benefits will diminish.